A Q&A on C-Section Recovery and Diastasis Recti with Allison Romero, doctor of physical therapy and pelvic floor specialist

 What exercises should I avoid during C-section recovery?

-Once you've been given the green light to return to more vigorous exercises, it's critical to be hyper-vigilant about the fitness routines you choose.
-Any moves that lift your shoulders or both of your legs off the floor from a back-lying position will hinder core recovery.
-Eliminate crunches; every forward flexion bulges the abs and stresses the spine.
+We want to avoid anything that causes abdominal coning or doming, pain (anywhere), leaking, or downward pressure into the vaginal or rectal canals.
+Any moves that lift your shoulders or both of your legs off the floor from a back-lying position are exercises to wait on until the linea alba has had more time to fortify.
 Instead, focus on therapeutic deep core exercises like the EMbody Program’s foundational Core Compressions that build stability and muscle endurance and safely engage the transverse abdominis, your natural corset, and your pelvic floor.

 Learn more about the exercises to avoid following a C-section here.